romaingroux/SPar-K/README.md

 Rscript bin/spark_plot_heatmap.R --data data.txt --partition results.txt --shift 7 --from -1000 --to 1000 --title "TSS with H3K4me3" --output myplot.png
 ```

-With the Singularity image (note that data.txt is inside the image but not results.txt) :
+With the Singularity image (note that data.txt is inside /SPar-K in the image but myplot.png is on the host) :
 ```
-singularity exec spar-k.simg spark_plot_heatmap.R --data data.txt --partition results.txt --shift 7 --from -1000 --to 1000 --title "TSS with H3K4me3" --output myplot.png
+singularity exec spar-k.simg spark_plot_heatmap.R --data /SPar-K/data.txt --partition results.txt --shift 7 --from -1000 --to 1000 --title "TSS with H3K4me3" --output myplot.png
 ```

-With the Docker image (note that data.txt is inside the image but not results.txt) :
+With the Docker image (note that data.txt is inside the image but myplot.png is on the host) :
 ```
 docker run -i -v <current dir>:/mount spar-k spark_plot_heatmap.R --data data.txt --partition /mount/results.txt --shift 7 --from -1000 --to 1000 --title "TSS with H3K4me3" --output /mount/myplot.png
 ```
-You noticed here the use of a mount point to read data from the host file system and to send the results to the host file system.
+You can notice here the use of a mount point to read data from the host file system and to write a file on the host file system.

 To get the help, run :